North Platte River Near Saratoga, Wyoming

 Link to information on Wyoming Inspection Stations.

 Overview: The North Platte River starts in Colorado and flows north between the Snowy Range on the east and the Sierra Madre Mountains on the west.
 It is lined with cottonwoods and large bluffs.
 The wildlife includes deer, antelope, Great Blue Herons, pelicans, Canada Geese and Bald Eagles.
-It is a 12 mile float from Treasure Island to Saratoga where we stop and have lunch at the Hobo Hot Springs.
-It is then 6.3 miles to Foote Campground or 10.8 to Pick Bridge.
+It is a 12 mile float from Treasure Island to Saratoga where we stop at the Hobo Hot Springs.
+It is 10.8 miles from the Hot Springs to Pick Bridge.

 Wyoming Decal: If you are floating a boat in Wyoming, you need to purchase an invasive species decal.
 Only inflatables of 10 feet or less are exempt.
 You can purchase the decal for $15.00 at this link or at any store in Wyoming that sells fishing licenses.